ACCESS-Community-Hub/access-om3-paper-1/README.md

 To start contributing to the code, you have two options:
  1. push your code changes to `main` directly.
- 1. if the first option sounds scary, you can create a new branch directly in this repository, make your changes there, and then open a pull request from your branch into `main`.
+ 1. if you'd prefer for your code changes to be reviewed, you can create a new branch directly in this repository, make your changes there, and then open a pull request from your branch into `main`.

 ### Guidelines for creating Figures
  - Create an issue (one per figure) for Figure you are looking to create and add it as a sub-issue to the [mega-issue  here](https://github.com/ACCESS-Community-Hub/access-om3-paper-1/issues/23).